Sukuma wiki

 The literal translation of the phrase 'sukuma wiki' is to "push the week" or "stretch the week".
 It is a vegetable that is generally affordable and available all-year round in this region.
 It forms part of the staple dish in this region together with ugali or sima.
+Sakuma is also known as "agaar" in the Somali language and is part of Somali culture.

 Description

 The cultivar group name Acephala ("without a head" in Greek) refers to the fact that this variety of B. oleracea does not have the usual close-knit core of leaves (a "head") like cabbage.
 The plant is a biennial where winter frost occurs, and perennial in even colder regions.
 It is also moderately sensitive to salinity.
 It has an upright stalk, often growing up to two feet tall.
 The plant is very similar and closely related to kale.
 The preparation is different from traditional preparation of collard greens in the United States.

 Cultivation and storage

 The plant is commercially cultivated for its thick, slightly bitter, edible leaves.
-They are available year-round, but are tastier and more nutritious in the cold months, after the first frost.
 For best texture, the leaves should be picked before they reach their maximum size, at which stage the leaves will be thicker and should be cooked differently from the new leaves.
 Age will not affect flavor.
 Flavor and texture also depend on the cultivar; the couve-manteiga and couve tronchuda are especially appreciated in Brazil and Portugal.